Fourleaftayback/appointmentSetter/README.md

 # appointmentSetter

-Scheduler app for buinesses like: Salons, Barbers, etc...
+A Scheduler app that can be used in buinesses like: Salons, Barbers, etc...
+There is a page for both user and the Employee side.
+You can request and delete appointment from the user side.
+From the Employee side, you can manage the appointments by adding, deleting, and confirming the appointments.
+You are able to set days offs to block days that are not available.

 ### Getting Started